 She told us that after the bitumen is refined and synthesized, it can be used in different products, from vehicle fuel to medicine.
 She pointed to a boy chewing gum and said it’s even in his gum.
 In fact, thousands of items we use every day are petroleum by-products.
 I had no idea this list included items like footballs, life jackets, skis, shower curtains, yarn, umbrellas, guitar strings, purses, soft contact lenses, heart valves, toothpaste, telephones, lipstick – even perfume!

 What I love about this place are all the interactive displays for hands-on learning.
-Finding out about viscosity and how molecules separate was interesting but mining for oil sands in a sand box using miniature diggers was a fun way for the kids to stay engaged.
+Finding out about viscosity and how molecules separate was interesting, but mining for oil sands in a sand box using miniature diggers was a fun way for the kids to stay engaged.

 Experience the Energy

-Our visit to the Oil Sands Discover Centre laid the groundwork for seeing the mining and processing up close.
+Our visit to the Oil Sands Discovery Centre laid the groundwork for seeing the mining and processing up close.
 A tour package offered by Fort McMurray Tourism and Suncor Energy makes that happen.
 The Experience the Energy tour is aimed at the curious, aged 12 and up, and is an entire weekend of learning.
 It includes two nights at a local hotel, entrance to the Oil Sands Discovery Centre and Fort McMurray’s Heritage Park and a personal guided tour of Suncor Energy’s Athabasca Oil Sands facility.
-Tomorrow, while we’ll learn more about the mining and refining processes, I’ll be keen to find out about the latest advancements and successes in reclaiming and protecting the surrounding boreal forest.
+Tomorrow, while we’ll learn more about the mining and refining processes, I’ll be eager to find out about the latest advancements and successes in reclaiming and protecting the surrounding boreal forest.

 And yes, boys, more about the big trucks!